vectordotdev/vector/rfcs/2020-12-21-5664-trl-cli-distribution.md

-# RFC 5664 - 2020-12-21 - Distribution of the `trl` CLI tool
+# RFC 5664 - 2020-12-21 - Distribution of the `vrl` CLI tool

-The `trl` CLI tool for the Timber Remap Language is an extremely useful accompaniment to the language, but at the moment you can only use it inside of the Vector repo using `cargo run`.
-This RFC proposes distributing the `trl` tool via the same channels that we currently distribute Vector itself.
+The `vrl` CLI tool for the Vector Remap Language is an extremely useful accompaniment to the language, but at the moment you can only use it inside of the Vector repo using `cargo run`.
+This RFC proposes distributing the `vrl` tool via the same channels that we currently distribute Vector itself.

 ## Scope

-This RFC only covers distribution of the `trl` tool as well as some related issues.
-It does *not* cover TRL syntax, functions, semantics, and the like.
+This RFC only covers distribution of the `vrl` tool as well as some related issues.
+It does *not* cover VRL syntax, functions, semantics, and the like.

 ## Motivation

-TRL is likely to be widely used and a crucial part of Vector.
-Although TRL is relatively easy to use in conjunction with real Vector instances and topologies, e.g. via unit tests, the `trl` CLI tool allows for much speedier trial and error and thus will be an essential part of development flows for Vector.
+VRL is likely to be widely used and a crucial part of Vector.
+Although VRL is relatively easy to use in conjunction with real Vector instances and topologies, e.g. via unit tests, the `vrl` CLI tool allows for much speedier trial and error and thus will be an essential part of development flows for Vector.

-Asking users to run the CLI tool by cloning the Vector repo, installing Rust/Cargo, and running the command manually could be a significant impediment to TRL adoption.
+Asking users to run the CLI tool by cloning the Vector repo, installing Rust/Cargo, and running the command manually could be a significant impediment to VRL adoption.

 ## Internal Proposal